 LABOR AND EMPLOYMENT LAW

-As your legal problem solvers, the Business Law Group can help you resolve a broad array of workplace challenges quickly and easily.
-These include issues regarding: hiring, testing, OSHA compliance, FMLA leave management, affirmative action, wage and other pay practices, anti-harassment training, regulatory assistance and additional labor and employment matters.
-We regularly draft and customize Louisiana employment handbooks and training materials.
+As your legal problem-solvers, Business Law Group can help you resolve a broad array of workplace challenges quickly and easily.
+These include issues regarding hiring, testing, OSHA compliance, FMLA leave management, affirmative action, wage and other pay practices, anti-harassment training, regulatory assistance, and additional labor and employment matters.
+We also regularly draft and customize Louisiana employment handbooks and training materials.

 The following summarizes the types of legal claims we pursue on behalf of employees:

-- Equal Pay Discrimination
+- Equal pay discrimination

-- Pregnancy Discrimination
+- Pregnancy discrimination

-- Age Discrimination
+- Age discrimination

-- Disability Discrimination
+- Disability discrimination

-- Overtime Pay
+- Overtime pay

 - Retaliation for reporting discrimination